Vitamin C for preventing and treating tetanus

 How the intervention might work

-As described above, sympathetic overactivity with elevated levels of catecholamines may pay a role in the pathophysiology of tetanus.
-Vitamin C is involved in the synthesis of norepinephrine, and the adrenal glands have the highest concentration of this vitamin in the body (Diliberto 1991; Levine 1985; Patak 2004; Rice 2000).
-Various infections and purified bacterial toxins lead to the depletion of vitamin C from the adrenal glands (Hemilä 2006).
-A few experimental studies have shown that vitamin C improved the functions of phagocytes and the proliferation of T-lymphocytes, indicating that it has a role in the immune system (Hemilä 2006).
-In dozens of animal studies, vitamin C increased resistance against diverse infections and a few purified bacterial toxins (Hemilä 2006).
+A few laboratory studies have shown that vitamin C improved the functions of phagocytes and the proliferation of T-lymphocytes, indicating that it has roles in the immune system (Hemilä 2006; Webb 2007).
+In dozens of animal studies, vitamin C increased resistance against diverse infections and purified bacterial toxins (Hemilä 2006).
 In particular, Dey 1966 reported that five rats administered twice the minimal lethal dose of tetanus toxin all died, whereas 25 rats administered vitamin C either before or after the toxin all lived (Hemilä 2006).
-Vitamin C also reduced mortality in mice caused by toxins of several Clostridium species (Büller Souto 1939; Hemilä 2006).
+Vitamin C also reduced mortality in mice caused by toxins of several Clostridium species (Büller Souto 1939 [see the data extracted in: Clemetson 2002; Hemilä 2006]).

 Chakrabarti 1955 reported that tetanus patients had lower plasma vitamin C levels than healthy people, and tetanus patients who died had lower levels than those who survived.
 Furthermore, tetanus patients had elevated levels of dehydroascorbate, which is the oxidized form of vitamin C. Such changes in vitamin C metabolism provide a further rationale to test vitamin C for tetanus patients.